Empathy: Beneath the Surface

 Featuring: Hung Liu, John Nava, Simphiwe Ndzube, Ami Vitale, Marisa Caichiolo, Marjorie Salvaterra and Tom Everhart

 Artists of international and national renown recall our community's strength, compassion and connection through a powerful group exhibition on view October 18, 2019-February 16, 2020.

 "Empathy: Beneath the Surface" presents a multi-disciplinary perspective on the idea of empathy and personal agency, with works that explore the universal themes that confront, and ultimately bind, us.

 Through six distinct gallery spaces covering 5,000 sq feet, visitors will view paintings, sculpture, virtual reality, mix-media installation, photography and tapestries all bound together by the idea of empathy and personal agency.

-Award-winning National Geographic photographer, Ami Vitale, virtual reality experience allows visitors to connect with endangered elephants to dwell upon unconditional love and what motivates individuals to protect.
+Award-winning National Geographic photographer, Ami Vitale, whose virtual reality experience allows visitors to connect with endangered elephants to dwell upon unconditional love and what motivates individuals to protect.

-Local renown artist, John Nava’s stunning neo-icon tapestries speak out on personal agency and the empathic message of being heard.
+Nationally renowned figurative painter John Nava’s stunning neo-icon tapestries speak out on personal agency and the empathic message of being heard.

 Fine artist, Tom Everhart, whose larger-than-life paintings straddle the line between the comfortably familiar and a new way of seeing.
 As the only artist allowed to use the Peanuts™ characters in his art, Everhart utilizes the instantly recognizable image of Snoopy, Linus and other characters to communicate a new sensibility – one that is at once accessible and exotic.